thewtex/thesis/tcd/tcd.rst

 data.
 While valuable physiological data can certainly be acquired, consistent collection of this data is a challenge.
 McMahon et al. examined the reproducibility of TCD acquisition of MCA velocities [McMahon2007]_.
-Intraobserver variablity was high, and interobserver variability was even higher.
+Intraobserver variability was high, and interobserver variability was even higher.
 On the whole, and Bland-Altman analysis resulted in a 95% limit of agreement of ±36.7 cm/s [McMahon2007]_.
-The experience of ultrasonographer can be critically important, and in that study inter-observer variance between experienced practioners was ±22.1 cm/s.
+The experience of ultrasonographer can be critically important, and in that study inter-observer variance between experienced practitioners was ±22.1 cm/s.
 Other factors that can compromise success include environmental factors and patient compliance [McMahon2007]_.

 During acquisition there are multiple false-positive HITS detected due to motion